-Finally, it should be noted that solid metal is always problematic for heat transfer problems because the lack of an effective technique of handling free electrons for heat conduction prevents a reasonable treatment of heat conduction through solid metal.
+Finally, it should be noted that solid metal is always problematic for heat transfer problems because the luck of the effective technique of handling free electron for heat conduction prevents from the reasonable treatment of heat conduction through solid metal.

-(c) Integration of the Newtonian equation
+2.3 Integration of the Newtonian Equation

 The integration of the equation of motion is straightforward.
-Unlike the simulation of fluid dynamics, a simpler integration scheme is usually preferred.
+Unlike the simulation of fluid dynamics, simpler integration scheme is usually preferred.
 Verlet's leap-frog method, as follows, is widely used in practical simulations [1].
 After the velocity of each molecule is calculated as Eq.
 (29), positions are updated in Eq.
 (30).

-$$\mathbf{v}{i}\left(t+\frac{\Delta t}{2}\right) = \mathbf{v}{i}\left(t-\frac{\Delta t}{2}\right) + \Delta t \frac{\mathbf{F}{i}\left(t\right)}{m{i}}$$ (29)
+$$\mathbf{v}{i}\left(t + \frac{\Delta t}{2}\right) = \mathbf{v}{i}\left(t - \frac{\Delta t}{2}\right) + \Delta t \frac{\mathbf{F}{i}(t)}{m{i}} \tag{29}$$

-$$\mathbf{r}{i}\left(t+\Delta t\right) = \mathbf{r}{i}\left(t\right) + \Delta t \mathbf{v}{i}\left(t+\frac{\Delta t}{2}\right)$$ (30)
+$$\mathbf{r}{i}(t + \Delta t) = \mathbf{r}{i}(t) + \Delta t \mathbf{v}{i}\left(t + \frac{\Delta t}{2}\right)$$ (30)

-A typical time step Δt is about 0.005 τ or 10 fs (1 fs = 1 femtosecond = 10-15) with argon properties and the Lennard-Jones potential.
+Typical time step Δt is about 0.005 τ or 10 fs with argon property of Lennard-Jones potential.
 More elaborate integration schemes such as Gear's predictor-corrector method [1] are sometimes employed depending on the complexity of the potential function and the demand of the accuracy of motion in each time step.

 Even though the principal equation to solve is Eq.
-(1), classical rotational equations have to be solved for rigid small molecules with potentials such as the rigid water potential.
-The equation is the classical rotation equation of motion [1].
-On the other hand, for large molecules expressed with potentials such as OPLS and the Amber potential need to be solved with the constraint dynamics, if the bond length is fixed.
-For such constraint dynamics, the efficient SHAKE algorithm [1] is often used.
+(1), classical rotational equations have to be solved for rigid small molecules with such as rigid water potential.
+The equation is classical rotation equation of motion [1].
+On the other hand, for large molecules expressed with such as OPLS and Amber potential need to be solved with the constraint dynamics, if the bond length is fixed.
+For such constraint dynamics, the efficient SHAKE algorism [1] is often used.

-(d) Boundary Condition: Spatial and Temporal
+2.4 Boundary Condition: Spatial and Temporal Scale

-Scale

 Since the spatial and temporal scale handled with the molecular dynamics method is extremely small compared to the scale of macroscopic heat transfer phenomena, the most important point of the design of a molecular dynamics simulation is the boundary condition.
 Many molecular dynamics simulations have used the fully periodic boundary condition, which assumes that the system is simply homogeneous for an infinite length scale.
 The implementation of the periodic boundary condition is very simple.
-Any information beyond a boundary can be calculated with a replica of molecules, as in Fig. 5.
-This boundary condition is usually used for two or four directions even for nonequilibrium calculations.
+Any information beyond a boundary can be calculated with the replica of molecules, as in Fig. 5.
+This boundary condition is usually used for two or four directions even for non-equilibrium calculations.
 The interaction of molecules is calculated beyond the periodic boundary with replica molecules.
-In order to avoid the calculation of potential between a molecule and its own replica, the potential must be cutoff to smaller than half the width of the basecell scale.
+In order to avoid the calculation of potential between a molecule and its own replica, the potential must be cutoff to smaller than half the width of the base-cell scale.
 This is not a big problem for the short-range force such as Lennard-Jones potential, which decays as r^{-6} .
 Since Coulombic force decays only with r^{-1} , the simple cutoff is not possible.
 Usually, the well-known Ewald sum method [1] is employed, where the contribution from molecules in replica cells is approximated by a sophisticated manner.
 This is also somewhat of a problem for a system without the fully periodic conditions.
 The calculation of pressure using the virial theorem in Eq.
 (37) is also not straightforward.
 The stress tensor defined in a surface rather than the volume as in Eq.
 (37) is demonstrated to be better [62].
-The definition of stress tensor is still being discussed [63]
+The definition of stress tensor is still being discussed [63].